Point of Care Testing

 • Development of a Service Need

 • Training in POCT

 You can access course content through a designated area of the Ulster University's website, which includes candidate email and discussion forums.
-The IBMS Certificate of Expert Practice (CEP) in Training is assessed through two assessment pieces and an online examination:
+The IBMS Certificate of Expert Practice (CEP) in Point of Care Testing is assessed through two assessment pieces and an online examination: